-The standards are a result of recommendations of the Betrayal of Trust inquiry and evidence of what works to prevent child abuse.
+The standards are a result of recommendations of the Victorian Parliament’s Betrayal of Trust inquiry and evidence of what works to prevent child abuse.

-In 2012 and 2013 the inquiry looked into the handling of child abuse by religious and non-government organisations.
+In 2012 and 2013 the Victorian Parliamentary Inquiry looked into the handling of child abuse by religious and non-government organisations.
 Its report highlighted poor and inconsistent practices for keeping children safe.
 It found some organisations’ cultures did not focus on children’s safety and many failed to report or act on child abuse allegations.

 - promote the safety of children